Sara-Morillon/mini-board/README.md

 ### Using source code (production)

-- Download the latest release of scrum-board
+- Download the latest release of mini-board
 - Install packages using command `yarn install --production`
 - Make sure that your system is configured with the appropriate environment variables (see below)
 - Run project using command `yarn start`

 ### Using source code (development)

-- Download the latest release of scrum-board
+- Download the latest release of mini-board
 - Install packages using command `yarn install`
 - Rename [.env.template](./.env.template) to `.env` and fill it with appropriate values
 - Run project using command `yarn start:dev`

-## Running Scrum board
+## Running Mini board

-Scrum board listens to port 3000
+Mini board listens to port 3000

 The default credentials are admin/admin.